 I was not knowledgeable about real estate investments at that point in time.
-Also I have a tendency to invest and learn along the way.
-This approach has worked well for me in the past because most investments one can deploy a small amount and scale up to the larger position eventually.
-However, with real estate you do not have the luxury of making small incremental investments along the way.
+Also, I have a tendency to invest and learn along the way.
+This approach has worked well for me in the past because in most investments one can deploy a small amount and scale up to a larger position eventually.
+However, with real estate, you do not have the luxury of making small incremental investments along the way.

 From a financial sense, I never recovered the money lost.
 I did get to write off the loss as part of my year-end tax planning strategy.
 I won’t lie that losing money sucks.
 I was in a bad mood all week.
 But then I looked at the loss relative to my overall net worth.
 I plugged in the numbers in my retirement calculators and realized it would not hurt me from reaching my financial goals.

 I highly recommend constantly tracking your net worth to ensure you are on track for your goals.
 There are several tools available for free.

 In hindsight, I should have learned more about the asset class and evaluated the pros and cons.
 But I took it as a learning lesson and developed a 10-point checklist.
 From now on, I know how to evaluate crowdfunded real estate deals.

 How Can Others Avoid the Same Money Mistake?

 Spend time learning about any new investment.
 Run the best and worst-case scenarios and never go all-in on any one asset class.
 I received many questions from readers on investing in 401(k) vs. real estate.
 I ran the numbers with several assumptions to provide a framework for decision-making.
 I highly recommend a similar approach when you need to compare two different investments.

 Most Importantly, What Did You Learn From Your Money Mistake?